Save WordPress email attachments

 Download the WP Mail SMTP plugin

 Switch back to your WordPress dashboard and upload the zip file to the plugins page.
+Need a hand?
+Check out how to install a WordPress plugin.

 Install WP Mail SMTP

-2. Connect to a Mailer Service
+Step 2: Connect to a Reliable Mailer Service

 In the first step of the Wizard, we’ll connect your website to a 3rd party email service provider.
+Click the Let’s Get Started button to begin the process.

 click the Let's Get Started button

 Now, you’ll see a list of all the mailer options supported by WP Mail SMTP.
+Before choosing a mailer, it’s a good idea to consider:

 • The type of emails you send: WooCommerce order emails need to be delivered much more quickly than emails from hobby sites, so we recommend a transactional email provider for that purpose.